 John Markovic - Senior Policy Advisor, Bureau of Justice Assistance

 John Markovic joined the Department of Justice’s (DOJ) Bureau of Justice Assistance (BJA) in October of 2016 and assumed oversight of the Body-Worn Camera Policy and Implementation Project (BWCPIP).
 He has managed changes in the direction and scope of the BWCPIP grant program in response to federal legislative priorities and to evolving practices and research.
 In addition to this role at BJA, he provides support for the National Public Safety Partnership violence reduction initiative, technology forecasting, predictive analytics, and national technology standards development.
-Prior to BJA, Mr. Markovic was a Senior Social Science Analyst for the DOJ Office of Community Oriented Policing Services (COPS), where his work focused on projects related to urban violence and on police communications and interoperability.
+Prior to BJA, John was a Senior Social Science Analyst for the DOJ Office of Community Oriented Policing Services (COPS), where he managed community policy partnership grants, focusing on projects related to urban violence; crime mapping and analysis; and police communications and interoperability.
 Previous career work focused on development of justice information systems and applied criminal justice research.
-As a Program Manager at the International Association of Chiefs of Police, he oversaw national project assessing civil rights consent decree implementation and geographic information system development.
-While working for the Vera Institute of Justice in New York City, he managed development of an early prototype web-based cross-jurisdictional crime mapping for New York State and provided training on crime mapping and analysis in Brazil and Colombia.
-Earlier in his career, while with the Project on Human Development in Chicago Neighborhoods, Mr. Markovic was responsible for collection and analysis of agency record data to support a large scale social science project.
-He holds a Bachelor of Arts degree in Sociology/Criminal Justice from Northern Illinois University and Master of Arts degree in Criminal Justice from the University of Illinois at Chicago.
+As a Program Manager at the International Association of Chiefs of Police (IACP), he oversaw national projects assessing civil rights consent decree implementation and geographic information system (GIS) development.
+While working for the Vera Institute of Justice in New York City, he managed development of an early prototype web-based cross-jurisdictional crime mapping for New York State and provided training on crime mapping and analysis in New York State, Brazil, and Colombia.
+Throughout his career, John has worked collaboratively with a diverse array of police agencies supporting applied research, geospatial analysis, data-sharing, and data-quality improvement projects.
+John holds a Bachelor of Arts degree in Sociology/Criminal Justice from Northern Illinois University and Master of Arts degree in Criminal Justice from the University of Illinois at Chicago.

 BJA Body-Worn Camera Training and Technical Assistance Partner: CNA Project Staff